 Calvin Ridley*, WR, Alabama

 Height: 6-1.
 Weight: 188.
 Projected 40 Time: 4.48.
 Projected Round (2018): 1.
-11/4/17: In surveying sources from five teams, the most common name that came up as the top receiver was Ridley.
+1/13/18: In surveying sources from five teams, the most common name that came up as the top receiver was Ridley.
 The talented junior gets a lot of praise for his route-running, quickness, and generally having good hands.
-Ridley has 41 catches for 523 yards with two touchdowns on the season, but his production is held back by Alabama featuring its ground attack while using a running quarterback with passing limitations.
+Ridley had 55 catches for 967 yards with four touchdowns for 2017, but his production was held back by Alabama featuring its ground attack while using a running quarterback in Jalen Hurts, who has severe passing limitations.

-Though Ridley is the top consensus wide out, he doesn't come without some concerns as multiple sources say independently that his thin frame worries them for the NFL.
+Though Ridley is the top consensus wideout for the 2018 NFL Draft, he doesn't come without some concerns, as multiple sources say independently that his thin frame worries them for the NFL.
 He is listed at 190 pounds, but team sources say that he has weighed-in in the 180s.
 With that being one factor, some scouts have said they are grading Ridley as a late first-rounder.
 He could end up going high out of team need at his premium position, however.

 7/17/17: In 2016, Ridley made 72 catches for 769 yards with seven touchdowns.
 He had a tremendous debut for Alabama and became the Crimson Tide's No. 1 receiver as a freshman.
 As a replacement for Amari Cooper, Ridley was very effective with 89 receptions for 1,045 yards with seven touchdowns.
 He finished the 2015 season with impressive performances against Florida and Michigan State to help push Alabama to the National Championship.
 Ridley has size, speed and a ton of upside for the NFL.